CIS565-Fall-2015/Project6-WebGL-Deferred-Shading/README.md

       * Applying the normal map in the `copy` shader pass instead of copying both geometry normals and normal maps
       * Reconstructing world space position using camera matrices and X/Y/depth
-  * For credit, you must show significant optimization effort and record the performance of each version you test, in a simple table.
+  * For credit, you must show a good optimization effort and record the performance of each version you test, in a simple table.
   * See mainly: `copy.frag.glsl`, `deferred/*.glsl`, `deferredSetup.js`